 |Long Term Storage||-80°C|

 |Handling Advice||Aliquot to avoid freeze/thaw cycles.|

 |Use/Stability||Stable for at least 1 year after receipt when stored at -80°C.|

 |Product Specification Sheet|

 Ubiquitin is a small (8.5kDa) regulatory protein that has been found in almost all tissues of eukaryotic organisms.
 The addition of ubiquitin to a substrate protein is called ubiquitination or ubiquitylation.
 Ubiquitination can affect proteins in many ways: it can signal for their degradation via the proteasome, alter their cellular location, affect their activity and promote or prevent protein interactions.
 Removal of ubiquitin from a substrate protein occurs via deconjugating enzymes, of which there are nearly 100 known enzymes with various linkage specificities.
 This product consists of a full-length human, mature ubiquitin polypeptide (amino acids 1-76), expressed in E.coli with a C-terminal warhead (Propargylamide).
 Ubiquitin propargylamide is a potent, irreversible and specific inhibitor of deubiquitinating enzymes (DUBs) based on a C-terminal electrophilic propargylamide group.
 Ubiquitin propargylamide can be used for activity profiling experiments and determining DUB inhibitor specificity.
-It targets three of the four major DUB families: UCH (Ubiquitin C-terminal hydrolases), USP (Ubiquitin specific proteases), OTU (Ovarian tumor proteases) and MJD (Machado-Josephin domain proteases) while JAMM metalloproteases are not inhibited.
+It targets four of the five major DUB families: UCH (Ubiquitin C-terminal hydrolases), USP (Ubiquitin specific proteases), OTU (Ovarian tumor proteases) and MJD (Machado-Josephin domain proteases) while JAMM metalloproteases are not inhibited.